 We also emphasize learning by doing and offer many options for experiential learning.
 Our new course with the national Inside-Out program engages students in collaborative learning with incarcerated women in Delaware around issues of race, gender, and citizenship.
 With Digital Scholarship in Museum Partnerships (DSMP), students in the Museum Studies course collaborate with local communities to curate and conserve cultural materials and oral histories while developing online virtual reality (VR) exhibits.

 Students who participate in our faculty-led trips study the interrelationship between culture and environment in the Southwestern United States, the intersection of music and culture in Cuba, and international development in Tanzania.
 There are many opportunities for studying abroad or participating in a departmental archaeology field school.
-Additionally, anthropology students and faculty participate in the interdisciplinary Chesapeake Semester and participate in hands-on internships at the Geographic Information Systems Lab, Starr Center for the Study of the American Experience, and through the Museum, Field, and Community Education minor.
+Students engage in hands-on internships at the Geographic Information Systems Lab, Starr Center for the Study of the American Experience, and through the Museum, Field, and Community Education minor.